How do I use grading periods in a course?

 Display Total Grades for All Grading Periods

-When using the Multiple Grading Periods feature, you may also be able to choose whether or not Canvas displays total grades in the All Grading Periods view.
+When using the Multiple Grading Periods feature, you may be able to view total grades in the All Grading Periods view.
 This grades view also includes displaying assignment group totals.
+Viewing total grades in a course is managed by your Canvas administrator.

 View Global Grades